Family History Finds from the June 2015 Caloundra Family Facebook Page

 - Struggling with a name place that you are not sure of about?
 Then try out Fuzzy Gazetteers.
 Search on a place name using a phonetic guess of the spelling and then search.
 You can also limit to countries and some features but remember boundaries do change over time.

-- Update: the earlier link does currently work so I have found an alternative:
+- Update: the earlier link does currently work

-- If you use an iPad, iPhone or android device, then here is a list of Apps (Applications) that might help your genealogy.
+- If you use an iPad, iPhone or Android device, then here is a list of Apps (Applications) that might help your genealogy.

 - Understanding Scottish Naming Patterns.